Introduction: identifying listing quality indicators

 Reality:

 To check a directory’s domain authority, use tools like Moz’s Link Explorer, Ahrefs, SEMrush, or Majestic.
-These tools provide metrics based on the quality and quantity of backlinks pointing to the domain.
-Generally, directories with higher domain authority scores (above 40) are more likely to pass valuable link equity to your site.
+These provide metrics based on the quality and quantity of backlinks pointing to the domain.
+Generally, directories with higher scores (above 40) are more likely to pass valuable link equity to your site.

 Did you know?